jgruber/f5-ibmbluemix/README.md

 [Overview of BIG-IP VE image sizes](https://support.f5.com/csp/article/K14946) [Overview of BIG-IP VE license and throughput limits](https://support.f5.com/csp/article/K14810)

 The KVM domain enviroment to launch your TMOS Virtual Edition has been templated to allow for ease in tuning.
-Without tuning, the provided KVM domain environment template supports TMOS Virtual Editions up to 5Gbps.
-This performance will be entirely dependant on the Bare Metal device ordered and should follow the guidlines found here:
+The template utilizes high-speed paravirtualized network interfaces for speeds in excess of 10Gbps.
+TMOS Virtual Edition performance will be entirely dependant on the Bare Metal device ordered and should follow the guidlines found here:

 [Environmental setup for evaluating performance on the BIG-IP Virtual Edition system](https://support.f5.com/csp/article/K17160)